-Education is a fundamental right and a critical pathway to success for all individuals, including those who are Deaf or Hard of Hearing (D/HH), DeafBlind (DB), and Deaf or Hard of Hearing Plus (D/HH+).
-While Nevada currently lacks dedicated Deaf schools, it is essential to recognize the unique educational needs of D/HH students and the benefits such institutions can provide.
+Education is a fundamental right and a critical pathway to success for all individuals, including those who are Deaf or Hard of Hearing (D/HH), Deaf/Blind (DB), and Deaf or Hard of Hearing + (D/HH+).
+While Nevada currently lacks dedicated Deaf schools, it is essential to recognize the unique educational needs of D/HH, DB, and D/HH+ students and the benefits such institutions can provide.
 Deaf schools are vital in delivering tailored educational environments, cultural enrichment, and specialized resources, including audiologists, speech therapists, and bilingual-bicultural programs that support both oral and signing methods of communication.
-The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) has documented significant gaps in the delivery of D/HH education in Nevada.

-The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) advocates for strengthening educational opportunities for D/HH students in Nevada by exploring the establishment of Deaf schools and consolidating resources to enhance their educational experience.
+The Nevada Commission for Persons who are Deaf and Hard of Hearing advocates for strengthening educational opportunities for D/HH, DB, and D/HH+ students in Nevada by exploring the establishment of Deaf schools and consolidating resources to enhance their educational experience.
 Deaf schools in other states have demonstrated their critical role in addressing the linguistic, social, and educational needs of D/HH students, fostering academic success, and promoting self-advocacy and inclusion.

-Policy Recommendations: Educational opportunities for D/HH individuals in Nevada must adequately include the following:
+Policy Recommendations: Educational opportunities for D/HH, DB, and D/HH+ individuals in Nevada must adequately include the following: